Advanced Airway Management (TGH)

 There will be opportunities to join existing research projects, initiate new ones and to present findings at local, national and international meetings.
 Tuesday weekly fellows rounds at 17:00 are mandatory, which is dedicated to a variety of topics, appropriate to the clinical practice at TGH, including relevant airway topics.

 Active participation in airway workshops at the Toronto Anesthesia Symposium is expected.

-If you are interested in applying for the Advanced Airway Management fellowship at Toronto General Hospital for January 2022, please complete this online application form.
+If you are interested in applying for January 2022, please complete this online application form.

-If you are interested in applying for the Advanced Airway Management fellowship at Toronto General Hospital for July 2022, please complete this online application form.
+If you are interested in applying for July 2022, please complete this online application form.